 My Best Advice For Anyone Considering A Move Overseas

-More than 18 years living overseas, first in Ireland, then France, now Panama, have taught me…
+Nearly 20 years living overseas, in Ireland, Panama, and France, have taught me…

 1. Patience… the kind of patience you learn doing time…

 I once stood at the counter of a small grocery shop in Panama City watching as the young man on the other side of the counter tried to tally up my purchases.
 One item I’d presented was missing a price tag, so the young man walked from behind the counter to the back of the shop to find a matching item that did show a price.
 Several minutes later he returned.

 When he looked down to enter the amount into his adding machine (the shop didn’t have a cash register), he noticed that it was out of paper.
 He walked from behind the counter again, this time disappearing behind the door to the left.
 Several minutes later, he returned with a roll of adding machine paper.

 As he began to replace the paper in his machine, his phone rang, so he laid the roll of paper on the counter to answer it.
 Several minutes later, he finished his conversation and picked up the roll of paper again.
 Several minutes after that, he’d succeeded in getting the paper installed in the machine.

 After adding up my few purchases, he reached beneath the counter for a bag to put the groceries in but found he was out of bags, so he came out from behind the counter and disappeared again behind the door to the left.
 Several minutes later, he returned with a single plastic bag.
 Four other customers stood in line behind me.
 I guess he was counting on them not wanting bags.

 My items placed in the plastic bag, the young man looked up at me.
 “That’s US$12.65,” he told me in Spanish.